 The prevalence of obesity continues to rise with the United States of America (USA) currently ranking second in the world.
 According to CDC data, in 2015-2016, the prevalence of obesity (BMI greater than or equal to 30) was 39.8% affecting approximately 93.3 million adults in the United States.
 Almost 5% of the population was extremely obese (BMI greater than or equal to 40).
 Obesity predisposes to multiple comorbidities, including type 2 diabetes, cancer, hypertension, hyperlipidemia, obstructive sleep apnea, heart disease, and increased risk of stroke gastroesophageal reflux disease (GERD), osteoarthritis, and non-alcoholic steatohepatitis.
 The annual estimated medical cost of obesity in the USA was $147 billion in 2008, with the cost for an individual with obesity being $1,429 higher than those of healthy weight, representing a massive financial burden.
-The United Kingdom National Health Service estimates the cost of managing the obesity-related disease at 5 pounds billion per year, set to increase to 10 billion pounds by 2050.
+The United Kingdom National Health Service estimates the cost of managing the obesity-related disease at 5 billion pounds (2 billion kg) per year, set to increase to 10 billion pounds (4.5 billion kg) by 2050.

 Treatment options for obesity include nonoperative management or bariatric surgery.
 The nonoperative management is a multimodality approach, including dietary changes, increasing physical activity, behavioral modifications, and pharmacotherapies.
 Dietary and exercise advice has little proven benefit for the majority.
 A cross-sectional study assessing 109000 people in the USA using Behavioral Risk Factor Surveillance found that while the majority of people were attempting to lose weight, only 20% can reduce their energy intake and do 150 minutes of exercise per week.
 Long term results of medical management in maintaining weight loss have been poor with average weight loss reported to be of only 4%.